Vijaya9418/HMI/README.md

 resgrep - only matches the XML file present in XML folder.<br>

 godir - goto a directory having the provided file.<br>

+AIDEGen:-

+It helps to automates the project setup for developers to work with C/C++ and java project in popular IDE. developers no longer needs to manually configure an intellij setup.